ga-wdi-exercises/react-omdb/README.md

 ### Step 0: Examine the Solution

+Fork and clone the app locally.

 Check out to the solution branch and spend time playing around with the completed exercise.
 Think about how you would separate your different components and functionality.

 ```
 git checkout solution
+npm install
 npm start
 ```